mapbox/mapbox-match.js/README.md

 from `index.js` by `browserify`.
 If you find an issue, it either needs to be fixed in `index.js`, or in one of the libraries mapbox-mapmatch uses to parse formats.

+##Algorithm
+1. Read an input geojson FeatureCollection
+2. Tidy the geojson using [geojson-tidy](https://github.com/mapbox/geojson-tidy)
+3. Match every feature using the [Mapbox map-matching API]()
+4. Return a leaflet [featureLayer](https://www.mapbox.com/mapbox.js/api/v2.1.9/l-mapbox-featurelayer/) with the matched features or just a geojson object